savithu-s3/calculator/README.md

 Ultra cal provides you the ability to calculate the area of [shapes](#font-stylecolorf9c669-facecaskaydiacove-nffeaturesfont📃) or [solids](#font-stylecolorf9c669-facecaskaydiacove-nffeaturesfont📃), [perimeter](#font-stylecolorf9c669-facecaskaydiacove-nffeaturesfont📃) of shapes and also the [volume](#font-stylecolorf9c669-facecaskaydiacove-nffeaturesfont📃) of solids.
 Run,
 >[calculator.exe](https://github.com/savithu-s3/calculator/blob/main/calculator.exe)

-👆Click above to open github repo👆
+👆Click above to open github repo file👆

 to run the program in windows diretly.

 If you have python installed in your computer you can run the file,
 >[calculator.py](https://github.com/savithu-s3/calculator/blob/main/calculator.py)

-👆Click above to open github repo👆
+👆Click above to open github repo file👆

+The GUI version of the [Ultra_Cal](https://github.com/savithu-s3/calculator) is in develop now.
+It will be released in September or on last days of august.
+It's not made from Python it is made from Java.

 ---
 <p align="center" style="color:#F9C669"><font size="3" face="CaskaydiaCove NF">Note : This program is currently in developmet⚙️.
 If you find any issues post an issue on the github repo!👍.
-This program is a console based one⌨️.
-The GUI version is to be developed soon.
-Always run the python🐍 code or the .exe📄 from the releases✅ for improved stability.
+This program is a console based one⌨️.Always run the python🐍 code or the .exe📄 from the releases✅ for improved stability.
 New versions are released in the first half of a month📅.
 If you want to try out what are the upcoming features download the python🐍 file from the repo(Not from the releases!).
 This calculator doesn't currently show a unit for measuring.</font></p>

 ---
 If you want to clear the history just open ```history.txt``` and clear it or type ```clshis``` and hit enter in main menu.